 Some reasons that puppies and dogs hump:

-• Medical.
-Excessive humping and licking can be a sign of a medical issue.
-Your pup may have skin irritation or a urinary tract infection.
+- Medical.
+Excessive humping and/or licking can be a sign of a medical issue.
+Your pup may have skin irritation, a urinary tract infection, or a problem with their back-end.
 A trip to the vet will help to resolve this issue.

 My Dog Likes To Hump Everything